Glujaz/yt-part---a-Shell/README.md

 # yt-part for a-Shell

 This is the a-Shell for iOS version.
 Absent commands from a-Shell where removed (which), and ffmpeg uses hevc_videotoolbox instead. you can also manually change to h264_videotoolbox.
+Audio issues have also been resolved, and is set to AAC.

 Short command line utility to download part of a video available online (might not work on a few websites depending on youtube-dl abilities)